bwalsh5/blank_repo/README.md

 shiny::runApp('app.R')
 ```

-The interface lets you pick one or more states and select a range of years to view the vaccine rates in separate plots for each vaccine.
+The interface lets you pick one or more states, select which vaccines to display, and choose a year range.
+The resulting plot shows the selected vaccines as colored lines and facets the data by state.